rfidreadermaker/proxmark3-max/README.md

 9-3 Update Content
 After flashing the firmware, right-click on "Auto Crack" to crack F08S, right-click on "Force Read" to read F08S data through a backdoor, and if you have purchased a smart card module, you can use the command to read ISO7816.
 Left click on the data area or password area, then right-click to individually crack sectors or read data separately

+12-18 Update Content
+You can use the read enc data function to read  data from the encrypted 5577 card，Its process is to read data from 5577 without using a password